neurodata/treeple/README.md

 Tree-models have withstood the test of time, and are consistently used for modern-day data science and machine learning applications.
 They especially perform well when there are limited samples for a problem and are flexible learners that can be applied to a wide variety of different settings, such as tabular, images, time-series, genomics, EEG data and more.

-We welcome contributions for modern tree-based algorithms.
-We use Cython to achieve fast C/C++ speeds, while abiding by a scikit-learn compatible (tested) API.
-Moreover, our Cython internals are easily extensible because they follow the internal Cython API of scikit-learn as well.

-Due to the current state of scikit-learn's internal Cython code for trees, we have to instead leverage a fork of scikit-learn at https://github.com/neurodata/scikit-learn when extending the decision tree model API of scikit-learn.
-Specifically, we extend the Python and Cython API of the tree submodule in scikit-learn in our submodule, so we can introduce the tree models housed in this package.
-Thus these extend the functionality of decision-tree based models in a way that is not possible yet in scikit-learn itself.
-As one example, we introduce an abstract API to allow users to implement their own oblique splits.
-Our plan in the future is to benchmark these functionalities and introduce them upstream to scikit-learn where applicable and inclusion criterion are met.

 Documentation
 =============